Paul has spent many years teaching English as a foreign and second language. He has taught EFL in Taiwan and Thailand, and ESL in the U.S.

 6. Bad Communication Between School Administration and Foreign Teachers

 It never fails that the foreign teacher is the last person in school to learn about canceled classes or an extra school holiday.
-My colleagues and I have wasted so much time showing up for scheduled classes which were canceled at the last minute without our knowledge.
+My colleagues and I have wasted so much time showing up for scheduled classes that were canceled at the last minute without our knowledge.

 What's Ugly About TEFL in Thailand?